pranithasurya/WeatherApp/readme.txt

 Note:
 ------------------
-The main file is the index.aspx file.
+The main file is the MainPage.aspx file.
 This application reads from json file (weather_14.json) downloaded from the foloowing link : http://bulk.openweathermap.org/sample/
 All the three features code is available in DataAccessobject.cs file resultsPrb2.cs file contains country and city count mapping for featue.